Jennifer Dodson Hunt

-Jamie and her husband, Michael, who is also an educator, currently live in Damascus with their two daughters.
-Acclimating to a fast-paced society and way of life has been challenging, but they are excited to be home in Arkansas.
+Jamie and her husband, Michael, who is also an educator, currently live in Damascus with their two teenage daughters.
 Aside from spending time with family, Jamie enjoys reading and traveling to experience and gain a better understanding of diverse cultures.

 Cody Vest, originally from Ozark, AR, is currently a high school English teacher.
 He moved to Conway, AR, to pursue a college degree and has remained in the area since he moved.
 He graduated from the University of Central Arkansas in 2003 with a BSE in English and that same year began teaching at Morrilton High School.
 He later graduated from Arkansas Tech University in 2007 with an MSE in Instructional Improvement.
 He is very involved in Morrilton High School where he sponsors Beta Club and coaches cross country and quiz bowl.
 In his spare time, he enjoys reading, working out, and running.

 Diane, a native of southern California, received her secondary education through Arkansas public schools and the University of Arkansas system.
 She earned her undergraduate degree in Secondary Education from Louisiana State University and a master’s degree in School Leadership, Management and Administration from the University of Central Arkansas.
 Diane has been involved in education for 29 years and has taught in a variety of educational environments in Louisiana, Colorado, and Arkansas.
-She has been a junior high and high school mathematics teacher, preK-8 assistant principal and principal and is currently the principal at Mount Saint Mary Academy in Little Rock.
+She has been a junior high and high school mathematics teacher, preK-8 assistant principal and principal at Mount Saint Mary Academy in Little Rock.
 She recognizes the importance of leadership in education and is excited and honored to be part of the UCA PhD in Leadership program.
 Diane and her husband, Keith, have three children three cats and enjoy boating on the beautiful lakes of Arkansas.
 She is a trustee for the City Education Trust, member of the National Association of Secondary Principals, Mercy Secondary Education Association and the National Catholic Education Association.
 Diane currently serves as a Research Graduate Assistant in the LEAD program while she finishes her dissertation work.